openmsi/ALPSS/docs/platform_integration.md

    - Metadata is tied to the IGSN and can be queried/exported.

 3. **PDV Trace Ingestion**
-   - The laser shock systems produces raw PDV traces and other data artefacts, all streamed using **openmsistream** to the portal.
+   - The laser shock systems produces raw PDV traces and other data artefacts, all streamed instantly using [**openmsistream**](https://openmsistream.readthedocs.io/en/latest/) to the portal.

 4. **ALPSS Processing**
-   - In parallel, ALPSS Processor consumes PDV traces from a stream using **openmsistream** in real-time.
+   - In parallel, ALPSS Processor consumes PDV traces from a stream using [**openmsistream**](https://openmsistream.readthedocs.io/en/latest/) in real-time.
    - Outputs and configs are uploaded to the portal and automatically linked back to the IGSN.

 5. **Data Accessibility**